Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-Since it is only a design-time task, you can run this Code directly by placing the cursor in the body of the Code and by pressing the F5 Key.
-Or Call it from the On_Click() Event Procedure of a Command Button on a Form.
+Since this is purely a design-time task, you can execute the code directly by placing the cursor anywhere within the procedure and pressing the F5 key, or by calling it from the On_Click() event of a Command Button on a form.

 Share: